IEntin/ClientServer/README.md

 Warnings are considered failures.

 =======
-### Fast Lockless Linux Client-Server with TCP and FIFO clients
+### Fast Lockless Linux Client-Server with TCP and FIFO clients, encryption and compression

 Using both bidirectional named pipes and tcp.\
 Lockless: except infrequent queue operations.\